Ryan1729/bartog/README.md

 See [the included rules folder](./design/rules/README.md) for more info on the game, but essentially it's Crazy Eights but if you win a round, you get to pick a new rule that applies to future rounds.

 Because of the extremely flexible nature of Bartog, in some sense this project may never be truly complete.
-It is presented here in it's current form, and I make no promises about where it will eventually get.
+It is presented here in its current form, and I make no promises about where it will eventually get.

+You can play the live version of the latest release build [here](https://ryan1729.github.io/bartog/bartog/).

-I have more or less finished a version of "plain" Crazy Eights, the live version of which can be played [here](https://ryan1729.github.io/bartog/crazy-eights/).
+I have also made a version of "plain" Crazy Eights, the live version of which can be played [here](https://ryan1729.github.io/bartog/crazy-eights/).

 ### Building (using Rust's native WebAssembly backend)